SpoonD/Python-Projects/README.md

 Song Genre Classfier: Machine Learning Project using Naive Bayes, Logistic Regression, and Decision Tree classifiers.
 Built to be able to classify song genres correctly.

 Debt Analysis: Statistical project in the financial sector, models how a bank can tell if a debt is worth or not.

+Top Anime: Data analysis project of top anime's of 2024, focusing on EDA and learning through visualization methods in matplotlib and seaborn.